HRegniez/Atelier_tour_a_tour_v2/front/README.md

 #### Backend

 The backend will utilize Node.js, Express, and MongoDB to manage data efficiently.
 Additionally, I'm exploring the integration of Cloudinary to handle the image gallery effectively.
 This setup will ensure robust functionality and scalability for the project.

+Cloudinary tools may be integrated for managing the gallery efficiently.

 ## Author